 That’s a lot.

-This represents and incredibly large legion of faithful fans that love watching his content.
+This represents an incredibly large legion of faithful fans who love watching his content.

-And all the views he gets is directly and indirectly making money for him (don’t worry, we’ll explain how in just a bit).
+And all the views he gets are, directly and indirectly, making money for him (don’t worry, we’ll explain how in just a bit).

-The important thing is that the only reason why he has so many fans is because he’s been consistently creating great content almost every day for over 8 years.
+The important thing is that the only reason why he has so many fans is that he’s been consistently creating great content almost every day for over 8 years.

 So lesson number one is: